How to Ace Your TEFL Course

 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-If you’re thinking of signing up for a TEFL course, you might be feeling a bit nervous.
+If you’re thinking of signing up for a teaching English as a foreign language (TEFL) course, you might be feeling a bit nervous.
 Maybe you haven’t been in a classroom for a few years.
 Maybe you’ve never really been the academic type.
 Or it could be that you’ve just graduated and you’ve got study fatigue.
 Either way, having nerves before starting your TEFL course is normal.
-What’s more, Teaching English as a Foreign Language is probably a bit of an unknown territory for you so you might not even know what you’re getting yourself into!
+What’s more, teaching English as a foreign language is probably a bit of an unknown territory for you so you might not even know what you’re getting yourself into!
 We get it.
 We’ve been there.
 So we thought we’d share with you some of our fave tips and tricks on how to ace your TEFL course!

 But before we get into that, let’s make sure you know exactly what it is you’ve signed up for.